Shubamium/Notify-Single-Page-Template-/README.md

 # W3 Food Blog Template - Website Practice #1
-A single page of minimalist and modern looking website with only HTML and CSS about foods.
+A single page of minimalist and modern looking website with only HTML, CSS, and Javascript about foods.